The derelict state of Porto

 Silent street in Porto Silent street in Porto.

-There is a typical Portuguese word for the feeling, called saudade, tracing its origins back to Portugal’s seafaring history.
-It refers to a kind of melancholic yearning after something lost.
-Earlier I spoke to a man who claimed that the angels had become drunk (on port wine, it was inferred) and sadly left Porto to it’s own devices.
+The Portugese actually has a word for that.
+Saudade.
+It’s a melancholic longing for something lost, tracing its origins back to Portugal’s seafaring history.
+Earlier today I spoke to a man who claimed that the angels have gotten drunk (on port wine, it was inferred) and left Porto to it’s own devices.

 Comments